 Please contact your Employee Transportation Coordinator (ETC) to see if you have a guaranteed ride home program at your worksite.
 The following are general guidelines for guaranteed ride home programs:

-- You may use a Guaranteed Ride Home to travel from your worksite to:
+- You may use an Emergency Ride Home to travel from your worksite to:

 - Your home